 Lower Long-Run Cost

-With all of these benefits of using two-way radios over cell phones, how come schools haven’t implemented the system?
+With all of these school security benefits of using two-way radios rather than cell phones, how come schools haven’t implemented the system?
 Budget cuts.

 In the Motorola survey, 66 percent of respondents attributed their lack of a two-way radio system to not having sufficient funds, yet 40 percent say the school districts need an updated communication system to better meet their school’s needs – particularly for emergencies.

 What school officials don’t realize is that after the upfront equipment cost, two-way radios don’t carry user fees.
-After the initial set up, two-way radios do not run on monthly charges or handling fees like cell phone plans do.
+After the initial set up, two-way radios do not run on monthly charges or handling fees like cell phone plans or school wifi do.

 Purchasing radios from companies such as Chicago Communications also guarantees you quality customer service and maintenance on your radios.
 In essence, by switching over to two-way radios from cell phones, school districts can save not only time and effort during use, but also money.